Otiorhynchus

 Appearance

-The eggs are about 0.7 mm in size, spherical, and brownish.
+The eggs are approx. 0.7 mm in size, spherical and brownish in colour.

-The beetle larvae , about 1 cm long, are footless, ivory in color, curved on the ventral side, and have a brown head capsule.
+The approx. 1 cm long beetle larvae are footless, ivory-coloured, curved on the abdomen and have a brown head capsule.

-The pupae of the largemouth weevil are also about 1 cm long and ivory colored.
+The chrysalises are also approx. 1 cm long and ivory-coloured.

 Biology

-Depending on the species and temperature, the beetles appear from late April to October and usually go through a one-year development cycle in the field.
-The flightless beetles are nocturnal, hiding in cracks or crevices of plants or in the soil during the day and feeding on above-ground plant parts.
+Depending on the species and temperature, the beetles appear from the end of April to October and usually undergo a one-year development cycle outdoors.
+The flightless beetles are nocturnal, hide in cracks or crevices in plants or in the ground during the day and feed on above-ground plant parts.

-The beetle larvae overwinter after brief feeding in the root zone and pupate after maturing in the following spring from the end of March.
+The beetle larvae overwinter after a short period of feeding in the root area and pupate after maturing in the following spring from the end of March.
 After a pupal dormancy of three to six weeks, the adult beetles emerge.

-There may be deviations from the one-year development cycle, because in the open field, depending on the temperature, two-year development cycles occur in some species of thick molars, or because in the greenhouse or conservatory, adult beetles can overwinter in addition to the larvae.
-Therefore, under certain circumstances, several developmental stages of the pine weevil can occur simultaneously throughout the year.
+There may be deviations from the one-year development cycle because, depending on the temperature, two-year development cycles can occur in some species of weevil outdoors, or because adult beetles can overwinter alongside the larvae in greenhouses or conservatories.
+Therefore, several developmental stages of the weevil may occur simultaneously throughout the year.

 Damage symptoms

-The beetles cause the typical, mostly insignificant, bay-shaped leaf edge feeding on aboveground plant parts, but pitting and sensitive feeding damage to shoot tips and peeling feeding on young shoots on the buds.
+The beetles cause the typical, mostly insignificant, bay-shaped leaf margin feeding on above-ground plant parts, but pitting and sensitive feeding damage to shoot tips and peeling damage to young shoots on the buds.

 Host plants